 How Much Dough in a Pullman?

 Will this equation work for other types of dough?
-We’ll see!
-But the equations seems to work well with the cottage cheese bread.
-I’ll have to give it a try with my basic white bread.
+We'll see!
+But the equations seems to work well in this cottage cheese bread recipe.
+I'll have to give it a try with my basic white bread.

 Gluten-Free Cottage Cheese Bread